solyarisoftware/PERE/README.md

 ## To Do

-- Manage SSE IDs! (client re-synch to last SSE ID).
+- Manage SSE IDs! (client re-synch/reconnection an get events from last SSE ID).
 - Add a queue system to store events pushed on each channel (I guess to use REDIS)
-- Less raugh weblistener.html
+- Less raugh subscriber.html
 - Think about some UUID to identify devices (serialnumber/IMEI/MAC?)
 - Add some Admin endpoints (to monitor connections number / devices listening)
 - Manage PRESENCE of devices